sahanab07/cybersecurity-portfolio/wireshark-phishing-investigation/README.md

 * Indicator of Compromise (IOC) Identification
 * Technical Documentation

-## Screenshots

-> Add screenshots of your investigation here, such as:
->
-> * Opening a PCAP file in Wireshark
-> * Applying the `smtp` display filter
-> * Examining SMTP packet details
-> * Reviewing email header information
->
-> Include a short caption below each screenshot explaining what it shows.

 ## Lessons Learned

 This project strengthened my understanding of network packet analysis and phishing investigations.
 I learned how Wireshark can be used to inspect SMTP traffic, analyze email metadata, and support a structured investigation.
 I also became more comfortable navigating a virtual machine environment and using display filters to efficiently locate relevant network traffic.